 - Record the time, date, and location where the attack occurred.

 - Take photos of the injury, the spot where the accident occurred, and any identifying street signs or landmarks nearby.

-If the dog who bit or attacked you belongs to a friend, you may be worried about the relationship you share if you decide to pursue compensation for your injuries.
+If the dog who bites or attacks you belongs to a friend, you may be worried about the relationship you share if you decide to pursue compensation for your injuries.
 Most homeowners’ insurance policies cover this sort of accident.
-Your attorney can file an insurance claim on your behalf and negotiate with them for the money you need, keeping the tension between you and your friend to a minimum.
+Your attorney can file an insurance claim and negotiate with them for your compensation.
+That keeps the tension between you and your friend to a minimum.